 Just like with the support and stability metric, the Rainbow performed well in this category for what it is, but couldn't out-compete beefier more featured models.
 It is what it is — this is a great flip-flop, but it's simply not made for super advanced terrain.
 And that's okay!
 If you plan to fjord rivers or free-solo boulders, you might want something special like the Astral Rosa which converts from a basic flip to a sandal with an ankle strap.
 The Vionic Tide II is also a viable option for strong traction in a flip-flop.
 However, with regular everyday use, we found both the bottom sole and footbed traction of the Rainbow Premier to be more than adequate.

 We polled a group of women to help us rate our tested flips in this department, and the Rainbow Premier ended up in the bottom third.
 It's certainly not an unattractive shoe, but its simple and humble look just wasn't quite enough to pull it into the top.
-For a similar design that our style raters found just a smidge more fashionable, check out the Reef Leather Uptown.
 The hands-down winner in this category was the OluKai Lala, our Top Pick for Stylish Adventures.
 Other fashionista favorites were the Birkenstock Gizeh, OluKai Paniolo, and our Best Stylish Buy on a Tight Budget, the Teva Olowahu.

 This classic-looking flip-flop is best suited for casual summer adventures where comfort and the ability to deal with water are priorities, but that maybe don't require a ton of support or traction.
 The Rainbow has an understated style that can easily be dressed up or down, and it wears beautifully, becoming more comfortable and personalized the longer you wear it.
 For languid summer evenings, strolls on the beach, or a comfortable post-workout shoe, this is a solid choice.